Amazon Music is making Alexa chattier (but just as dorky)

 Amazon simplest music voice request is "Alexa, play music," and the company is apply a new mix of algorithms to tailor playback more individually to you.
 It will take into account songs from customers' personalized playlists, music they have liked or disliked, songs customers haven't heard in a while or surfacing new tunes from artists a customer has asked Alexa to follow.

 And Alexa is going to be taking into account likes and dislikes, both ones you explicity state and those you indicate by how you use the service.
-Customers can now tell Alexa when they like, or dislike, any currently playing song, album or playlist, by saying phrases like, "Alexa, I like this song," "Alexa, this is my favorite" or "Alexa, never play this song."
-And Alexa will better understand implied likes as well, such as most listened-to tracks.
+Customers can now tell Alexa when they like, or dislike, any currently playing song, album or playlist, by saying phrases like "Alexa, this is my favorite" or "Alexa, I don't like this."
+And Alexa will better understand "implied likes" as well, such as most listened-to tracks.

 Discuss: Amazon Music is making Alexa chattier (but just as dorky)